NBull92/ImprezGarage/README.md

 View the final thing on Youtube: https://youtu.be/3UlAXmtliM4

 ![alt text](https://github.com/NBull92/ImprezGarage/blob/master/Images/OhFonlOFoJ.png)
-There ate more screenshots of the project here: https://github.com/NBull92/ImprezGarage/tree/master/Images
+There are more screenshots of the project here: https://github.com/NBull92/ImprezGarage/tree/master/Images